 - Please note that applicants may not be employed by a political organization, the United States government, or any foreign government.

-- Applicants must be based and registered to vote in the United States.
+- Applicants must be based in the United States.

 Apply to be a Legislative Coordinator in your state.